asmaloney/libE57Format/README.md

 $ brew install ccache clang-format xerces-c
 ```

-## Why Fork?
+## 🍴 Fork

+This is a fork of [E57RefImpl](https://sourceforge.net/projects/e57-3d-imgfmt/).
+The original source is from [E57RefImpl 1.1.332](https://sourceforge.net/projects/e57-3d-imgfmt/files/E57Refimpl-src/).

-The E57RefImpl code hadn't been touched in years and I wanted to make changes to compile it with macOS.
+The original code had not been touched in years and I wanted to make changes to compile it on macOS.
 Forking it gave me a bit more freedom to update the code and make changes as required.
+Everything was stripped out except the main implementation for reading & writing E57.

+Notes:

-I changed the name of the project so that it is not confused with the **E57RefImpl** project.
+- I changed the name of the project so that it is not confused with the **E57RefImpl** project.

-I have also changed the main include file's name from `E57Foundation.h` to `E57Format.h` to make sure there is no inclusion confusion.
+- I changed the main include file's name from `E57Foundation.h` to `E57Format.h` to make sure there is no inclusion confusion.

-Versions of **libE57Format** started at 2.0.
+- Versions of **libE57Format** started at 2.0.
+- I made changes for it to compile and run on macOS.
+- It no longer depends on [Boost](http://www.boost.org/).
+- It now requires [C++14](https://en.cppreference.com/w/cpp/14).
+(Version 2.x required [C++11](https://en.cppreference.com/w/cpp/11).)

+Many, many other changes were made prior to the first release of this fork.
+See the [CHANGELOG](CHANGELOG.md) and git history for details.

 ### E57Simple API

-Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) has added the E57Simple API from the old reference implementation and updated it.
+Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) added the E57Simple API from the old reference implementation and updated it.

-This `Simple API` has evolved since this original port to fix some problems and to make it more foolproof & easier to use.
+This _Simple API_ has evolved since this original port to fix some problems and to make it more foolproof & easier to use.
 Please see the [CHANGELOG](CHANGELOG.md) for version 3.

 ### Tools

-[Ryan Baumann](https://github.com/ryanfb) has updated the `e57unpack` and `e57validate` tools to work with **libE57Format**.
+[Ryan Baumann](https://github.com/ryanfb) updated the `e57unpack` and `e57validate` tools to work with **libE57Format**.
 You can find them in the [e57tools](https://github.com/ryanfb/e57tools) repo.

 ## How To Contribute